nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_TERMINOLOGIES.md

             Data Normalization: reduce data to canonical form (chinh tac) Database normalization: reduce to normal form to reduce data redundancy, increase integrity ....

+Intergration: Find the AREA under the curve ()
+    -> using small rectangles
+Differentiation: Find the GRADIENT of the curve (Opposite process to intergration)
+    -> using small triangles